Saurya0401/Progression-Predictor/README.md

 ### TODO:
-- Insert comments and docstrings in all scripts.
+- ~~Insert comments and docstrings in all scripts.~~
+- Make existing comments and docstrings more informative.
 - Complete error handling for user inputs passed via GUI.get_inputs().
 - Make error handling for importing modules more pythonic.
 - Further optimise Ridge model.